mavenboard/flipperesl/README.md

 # Flipper Price Tagger
-A flipper zero application that programs electronic shelf labels (ESL).
+A Flipper Zero app that programs electronic shelf labels (ESL).
 **This app is under construction and is not yet functional (watch this space)**